hluaces/zabbix-local-dnsbl-check/README.md

 I created a new templates because Martin's uses external scripts to check the hostname of a remote system on the different DNSBL services and I needed to check every IP on a mail server with multiple network interfaces.

-License
-====
-This template is distributed under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or —at your option— any later version.

 Author
 ====